-You’ll be met at the airport for a private transfer to your hotel for the next four nights, the W Brisbane.
-Since it opened in 2018, the W Brisbane has emerged as a hotel that embodies the energy of Brisbane; with a mix of colonial heritage and colorful contemporary design, the W is both modern and cosmopolitan while also reflecting the city’s unique ethnic and multicultural influences.
+Your hotel for the next four nights is the W Brisbane.
+Since it opened in 2018, the W Brisbane has emerged as a hotel that embodies the energy of Brisbane.

 Your room’s colorful design with eye-popping accents in electric blue, pink, and gold will encourage “River Dreaming.”
-The hotel’s theme is inspired by the Brisbane River, which you can see from your room.
 After you’re settled, descend to explore some of central Brisbane.
 The hotel’s location is just a short walk from many of the parks and cultural sites of the city.

 DAY 2Cuisine and Culture

-This afternoon you’ll be on your own, and an alfresco lunch under the blue skies of Brisbane is a must when visiting the city.
+This afternoon, an alfresco lunch under the blue skies of Brisbane is a must when visiting the city.
 The South Bank Parklands, Howard Smith Wharves, Eagle Street Pier, and Brisbane Powerhouse have many popular restaurants to choose from, covering all the cuisines of the world.

-Next, you can choose to add activities like exploring the cultural precinct and the Queensland Art Gallery and the Gallery of Modern Art.
+Next, explore the cultural precinct and the Queensland Art Gallery and the Gallery of Modern Art.
 This gallery is known for hosting temporary exhibitions and permanent collections of Australian and Indigenous art.
 Here, you can also check out the Queensland Museum, adjacent to the Queensland Art Gallery, where exhibitions cover the natural history of the state.

 You’ll then be ready for cocktails at one of Brisbane’s many rooftop bars that take advantage of the city’s warm evenings and glittering skyline.
-Our picks include Eleven Rooftop Bar, Terrace at the Emporium Hotel, the W Brisbane, and Bar Alto at the Brisbane Powerhouse.
+Our picks include Terrace at the Emporium Hotel, Fiume Rooftop Bar, Maya, and Bar Alto at the Brisbane Powerhouse.

-Afterwards, head to dinner on your own at one of the restaurants that has helped make Brisbane a destination for culinary travelers, Hôntô, which features top chefs working in an astoundingly cosmopolitan range of cuisines.
-Our other picks for dinner are Stanley, a restaurant at the Howard Smith Wharves, Hellenika at the new Calile Hotel, and Za Za Ta.
+Afterwards, head to dinner on your own at one of the restaurants that has helped make Brisbane a destination for culinary travelers, like Stanley, a restaurant at the Howard Smith Wharves, Hellenika at the Calile Hotel, and Za Za Ta.

 DAY 3A Private Tour of Brisbane’s Highlights

-Your first stop outside the city is the Lone Pine Koala Sanctuary, where you’ll have morning tea and a full two hours to see and learn about the kangaroos, wombats, platypuses, and birds that live here.
-Needless to say, you’ll also learn about the sanctuary’s efforts to ensure the health and well-being of the 130 koalas at the sanctuary.
-You’ll even have a chance to hold a koala and take a photo.
+Your first stop outside the city is the Lone Pine Koala Sanctuary, where you can see and learn about the kangaroos, wombats, platypuses, and birds that live here.
+You’ll also learn about the sanctuary’s efforts to ensure the health and well-being of the 130 koalas who live there.

-This evening you’ll have dinner on your own.
-You may want to try City Winery, the only winery located within the city limits that’s best known for producing wines using grapes sourced from nearby vineyards.
+This evening you may want to try City Winery, the only winery located within the city limits that’s best known for producing wines using grapes sourced from nearby vineyards.
 The menu celebrates the best of the state’s fruits, vegetables, and meats, which typically come grilled and roasted, letting the ingredients shine.

 DAY 4Moreton Island

-Dry off and enjoy a lunch prepared by the ship’s crew, as well as drinks from the open bar.
 If you’re feeling ambitious, in the afternoon you can climb the sand hills of Moreton Island to take in the views of the Moreton Bay Marine Park.
-There’s no pressure, however.
-You’re also welcome to simply enjoy some time on the island’s pristine beaches and swim in the sea.
+Or you can simply enjoy some time on the island’s pristine beaches and swim in the sea.